Let's Create a Contact Form

 }

-Well, if everything works, you should be able to send an email from your contact form.
+So, if everything is set up correctly, you should now be able to send an email from your contact form.
 Congratulations!

 HTML Email Template

-For now, a plain text email containing only the message sent by the form is sent.
-But we can use HTML in the email and make it
+Currently, a plain text email containing only the message submitted via the form is sent.
+However, we can use HTML in the email

 :